BelumS/spring-nosql-demo/README.md

-# spring-sql-demo
+# spring-nosql-demo
-A demo of a Spring Project integrated with a SQL DB
+A demo of a Spring Project integrated with a NoSQL DB